openstack-archive/fuel-plugin-swiftstack/doc/source/user.rst

 ----------------

-Fuel slave nodes have three major networks(public, storage, management) to configure, so if SwiftStack Nodes are connected to these three networks and use same IP range of `Fuel's configuration`_, you need to skip the IPs that used for SwiftStack Nodes.
-The reason is the Fuel master doesn't know which IP is taken from SwiftStack Nodes.
+Fuel slave nodes have three major networks(public, storage, management) to configure, so if SwiftStack Nodes are connected to these three networks and use same IP range of `Fuel's configuration`_, you need to skip the IPs that are used for SwiftStack Nodes so there will be no conflict between the SwiftStack nodes and other Fuel nodes.

 The SwiftStack Swift cluster is a standalone cluster, and each client should come from Outward-facing network (Fuel Public Network).
-So connected to the Fuel slave nodes with Outward-facing network that's for clients.
-Then Fuel Managment network will use for doing user token validation between the Swift cluster and Keystone server.
+The Fuel Managment network will be used for running user token validation between the Swift cluster and Keystone server.
 The SwiftStack cluster-facing and data replication network should be over Fuel Storage network.

 .. _Fuel's configuration: http://docs.openstack.org/developer/fuel-docs/userdocs/fuel-install-guide/install/install_change_network_interface.html#configure-a-network-interface-for-the-fuel-web-ui